 When we clarify the image and style we want to shape, choosing individual items becomes a relatively simple task.
-Yesterday, in the session on image and style: the best sparring partner, it was introduced how to use a mirror to understand our own image and style.
+Yesterday, in the session on image and style: the best sparring expert, it was introduced how to use a mirror to understand our own image and style.
 This is something that requires and is worth spending time on, especially when our self-awareness regarding our image and style is low; we need to give ourselves some alone time to objectively sort out the image and style that suit us.

 Once we make significant progress in dressing, our self-expression will become increasingly confident, gradually forming our own image style system.
-The system I refer to is a vision, not just in terms of dressing, but also related to home decor, lifestyle, and interpersonal relationships.
+The system I refer to is a vision, not just in dressing, but also related to home decor, lifestyle, and interpersonal relationships.
 I believe all of these can develop accordingly, allowing us to live more in alignment with our inner selves.

 How to choose clothes